Madoka Chiba (千葉麻十佳)

 Born 1982 in Sapporo Enrolled in the Faculty of Fine Arts at Tokyo University of the Arts in 2003, graduating in 2007.
 Upon graduation, she would receive the Salon de Printemps Prize and the Ikuo Hirayama Prize, which the university independently selects for and awards.
 The same year, she enrolled in the university's graduate course in sculpture, which she completed in 2009.
 That year she received a scholarship from the German Academic Exchange Service (Deutscher Akademischer Austauschdienst), and enrolled in the Berlin University of the Arts (Universität der Künste Berlin) as an exchange student.
 She did not graduate, but instead began working as an artist the following year.
 She received the Bronze Prize and Jury Prize at Maebashi Art Compe Live in 2011 and 2012, respectively.

-I create work using natural phenomena with the theme of “what light is”.
-In many cases, light itself is incorporated into the work, without distinguishing between natural and artificial light.
+My work is one answer to the question, “What is light?”.
+In many cases, light itself is incorporated into the work, without distinguishing between natural and artificial light, using natural phenomena.
 I develop my work by connecting light with the context of historical events as well as today’s social issues.
 Light is a classic subject in art, but the light used in my work is not like the shading of paintings or light art, but rather focuses on the scientific aspects of light.

-The reason I create pieces about light is because it is such an interesting subject, with a wide range of meanings.
+The reason I create pieces about light is because it is such a subject, with a wide range of meanings.
 It is said that living things cannot exist without light, but there is also death caused by light.
-Pursuing the question of “what light is” leads us to visualize ourselves today.
+In today's world, where everything that has been built up is instantly destroyed by weapons that emit intense light, how do we survive and connect the earth to the next generation?
+“What is light?” is a question that confronts us wiht our own attitudes and behavior.